Chapelle Notre Dame de la Medaille Miraculeuse

-Each year thousands of Christian worshipers from all over the world come and pray to the Chapelle of the Miraculous Medal.
+Each year thousands of Christian worshipers from all over the world come and pray at the Chapel of the Miraculous Medal.

 They come to find hope, pray for their redemption, or seek a miraculous healing.
-But it has also attracted legions of the curious, relic seekers, and odd religious iconography enthusiasts.
+But the medal has also attracted legions of the curious, relic seekers, and enthusiasts of odd religious iconography.

-The Blessed Virgin asked that the psychedelic tableau be the design of a medallion that will bring “great graces” to whom will wear it.
-The oblong medal was then commissioned by the Church to french goldsmith Adrien Vachette, and two years after Mary’s surprising jewelry request, the Miraculous Medallion became a popular christian charm, converting the profane and producing miracles.
-One of the miracles it worked was for the Church Treasury by being the most sold by-product of the religious regalia catalogue.
+The Blessed Virgin asked that the tableau be the design of a medallion that will bring “great graces” to whom will wear it.
+The oblong medal was then commissioned by the Church to French goldsmith Adrien Vachette, and two years after Mary’s surprising jewelry request the Miraculous Medallion became popular, converting the profane and producing miracles.
+One of the miracles it worked was for the Church treasury by being the most sold by-product of the religious regalia catalogue.

-Going to the Chapel is also a very unusual stroll into the realm of Christian fetischim and sense of spectacle.
-The always crowded sanctuary is brightly decorated with blue, white and gold, colors of the Virgin Mary, an very specific atmosphere trying to recreate an immersive experience of the Holy Manifestation.
+Going to the Chapel is also a very unusual stroll.
+The always crowded sanctuary is brightly decorated with blue, white and gold, colors of the Virgin Mary.

-Both of the remains – or whats left presumably skeletons – are covered by wax representations of the saints and dressed in their vintage nun uniforms.
+Both of the remains – or what’s left, presumably skeletons – are covered by wax representations of the saints and dressed in their vintage nun habits.